The strange death of Josh Maddux, the Boy in the Chimney

 As the workers dismantled the chimney, one of the two in the cabin, using an excavator, and reached the interior, Chuck made the horrific discovery of the body of a young man, cramped into a fetal position with his legs above his head.
 He called the police, who arrived with the County Coroner, who later, with the help of dental records, positively identified the body to be that of the missing man, Joshua Maddux.

 The Maddux family was shocked by the news of the discovery of Josh’s body.
 His sister Kate said: “The situation doesn’t make any sense at all.
-We were really expecting him to be anywhere else in the world and he was actually very close.
+We were really expecting him to be anywhere else in the world, and he was actually very close.
 The only thing we can figure is he was being an 18-year-old kid, checking out a cabin — it had already been abandoned for a long time — and a horrible accident happened.”

 The cabin was only two blocks from the Maddux family home, yet the searches for Josh had overlooked the building.
-There was no sign of life and no reason to check a chimney there.
+There was no sign of life or reason to check a chimney there.
 Chuck Murphy, the cabin owner himself, had rarely visited.
 However, on the occasions he had to check in, he had not noticed anything unusual about the property, like the smell of a decaying corpse.

 Since the cabin stood centrally in a large plot of land, surrounded by tall pines, around 50 feet from the road, Police suggested that with no adjacent homes, if Josh had cried for help, no one would have been able to hear him regardless.